Encryption: Password-Protected Archives

 Configuration Impact: While you can adjust encryption settings for customer managed storages, disabling encryption can significantly reduce the security of your backups.
 Cloudback-managed storages enforce password protection to maximize data safety.

-For detailed instructions on how to manage encryption settings, please refer to our Password-Protected Backups page.
+For detailed instructions on how to manage encryption settings, please refer to our page.